itsrcrowell/AgentoAI/README.md

 ## Usage

 ### 1. Accessing the Assistant
-- Navigate to Reports > AI Assistant > MCP AI Assistant
+- Navigate to Marketing > AI Assistant > MCP AI Assistant
 - Or use the direct URL: `/admin/magentomcpai/chat/index`

 ### 2. Making Queries